AmpliTech Group (AMPG) & Its Competitors Head to Head Review

-AmpliTech Group (NASDAQ:AMPG – Get Rating) is one of 39 public companies in the “Communications equipment, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare AmpliTech Group to similar businesses based on the strength of its risk, dividends, institutional ownership, analyst recommendations, earnings, valuation and profitability.
+AmpliTech Group (NASDAQ:AMPG – Free Report) is one of 38 public companies in the “Communications equipment, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare AmpliTech Group to related businesses based on the strength of its risk, valuation, institutional ownership, earnings, profitability, dividends and analyst recommendations.

 Profitability